 The Evolving Role of a QA Tester in the AI Era

 The role of a QA tester has expanded beyond manual testing to include AI-driven validation and predictive analytics.
-Here’s how QA testers are using AI tools to optimize software quality:
+Here’s how software quality assurance teams are using AI tools to optimize software quality:

 - Test Planning and Strategy Development: AI-powered tools like Microsoft Azure Test Plans and Google Cloud Test Lab help testers create dynamic test strategies by analyzing historical test data and predicting areas prone to failure.